Innovation – should it be Technology or Business led?

 Technology-Led: A technology innovator can get demotivated due to lack of upfront support from business, uncertain budgets and a defined sponsor.
 A short-term burst of passion will subside with the constant challenge in strengthening the solution and the endless pursuit of increasing quality after the engineering process.
 This often results in rework upon rework due to constant reviews and feedback and the innovator’s stamina and energy get diluted over time.

-Here, the innovator often accepts failure as a step forward, towards success.
+Business-Led: Here, the innovator often accepts failure as a step forward, towards success.
 Iterations are seen to add value in improving the solution.
 Business gathers support from all stakeholders, the motivation increases as the launch time comes closer and energy multiplies as the excitement kicks-in.

 To sum it up, though innovations in technology are the ones attracting the most fame, in reality it is the thought-through business objectives which truly deserve the praise.
 For instance, it took Amazon numerous business innovations to put together the unique retail model in place.
 Steve Jobs by this definition was one of the greatest business (not technology) innovators, creating improved business models to positively effect and change 6 prime industries of his time.
 Thus, let the innovation efforts be targeted towards the need and not the technology.